-- Wait for police or College Security to assist you out of the building.
+- Wait for police or College Security/Police Services to assist you out of the building.

 Note: Be mindful that violent attacks can involve any type of weapon, not only a gun.
 Knives, blunt objects, physical force or explosives can be just as deadly as a handgun; the suggestions listed here would be applicable in any violent encounter.